funkaoshi/hexenbracken/README.md

 Usage:
 1. You need to create a jinja template.
-As long as you stick to the proper .csv format, you should be able to just copy any template html file from the templates folder into a new template, the same name as the .csv file (and eventually the html page itself):
+As long as you stick to the proper .csv format, you should be able to just copy the base.html template from the templates folder into a new template, the same name as the .csv file (and eventually the html page itself):

-   cp templates/hexenbracken.html templates/[NAME].html
+   cp templates/base.html templates/[NAME].html

 2. Then you can run the following through in unix bash (I used git bash):